TomasHubelbauer/github-api/README.md

 Called when the rate limit information changes.

-If the provided value is `true`, instead of a custom function, the default is used, which is the `console.log`-based implementation below.
+If the provided value is `true`, instead of a custom function, the default is used, which `console.log`s a message similar to this:

+> Limit 59/60, resetting at 9:05:18 PM (59:55)

 - `remaining` the number of remaining requests in the limit (until the reset)
 - `limit` the total number of requests available per the limit reset period